Is this unassuming kitchen spice the key to kidney health? Is ginger good for our kidneys if consumed in moderation?

 Ginger is also available as an herbal supplement pill or liquid extract.
 These products are very concentrated forms of ginger.

-Please know that herbal supplements are not regulated in the United States.
+Please be aware that herbal supplements are not regulated in the United States.
 (1)

 Ginger Health Benefits

-Most notably, ginger can help with nausea.
+Most notably, ginger has been used as a treatment for nausea.
 Research into ginger has focused on nausea associated with pregnancy, motion sickness and cancer treatment when used with other medications.
 (2)

 Limited research has shown that ginger may help with: